awsdocs/amazon-eks-user-guide/doc_source/calico.md

    kubectl delete -f https://docs.projectcalico.org/v3.3/getting-started/kubernetes/tutorials/stars-policy/manifests/00-namespace.yaml
    ```

-   Even after deleting the resources, there can still be `iptables` rules on the worker nodes that might interfere in unexpected ways with networking in your cluster\.
+   Even after deleting the resources, there can still be `iptables` rules on the nodes that might interfere in unexpected ways with networking in your cluster\.
 The only sure way to remove Calico is to terminate all of the nodes and recycle them\.
-To terminate all nodes, either set the Auto Scaling Group desired count to 0, then back up to the desired number, or just terminate the worker node instances\.
+To terminate all nodes, either set the Auto Scaling Group desired count to 0, then back up to the desired number, or just terminate the nodes\.
 If you are unable to recycle the nodes, then see [Disabling and removing Calico Policy](https://github.com/projectcalico/calico/blob/master/hack/remove-calico-policy/remove-policy.md) in the Calico GitHub repository for a last resort procedure\.